-While minor post-installation or post-adjustment discomfort is completely normal.
-This is something most patients experience, we recognize that every patient’s pain tolerance is different.
+While minor post-installation or post-adjustment discomfort is completely normal and is something most patients experience, we recognize that every patient’s pain tolerance is different.
 In other words, what really bothers one patient might not even phase another patient.
 What matters most to us is to effectively manage your treatment for maximum comfort throughout your course of care.

 Two Extra Emergency Helps

 First, we highly recommend the iBracesHelp app, which is a great resource for information.
 Second, we maintain an answering service for after-hours emergency calls.
-If you are having an orthodontic emergency, call our office and the answering service will put you in touch with one of our orthodontists right away.
+If you are having an orthodontic emergency, call our office.
+The answering service will put you in touch with one of our orthodontists right away.